-If you've thought about getting a signal booster but haven't taken the plunge yet, the information will help you make an educated decision.
-Some of these questions are basic while others require
+If you've thought about getting a cell phone signal booster but haven't taken the plunge yet, this information will help you make an educated decision.

 1. Why does my phone have trouble making calls?

-Quick answer: It's likely due to one of 3 things: tower overload, bad reception, or it's been a long time since you've restarted your phone.
+Quick answer: It's likely due to one of three things: tower overload, bad reception, or it's been a long time since you've restarted your phone.

 ...then you probably live in an area with bad signal.
 Your call won't complete unless you have a certain amount of reception available.
 If this is a common occurrence for you, a cell phone signal booster is probably in order.

 An overloaded cell tower can also be the culprit when it comes to dropped calls.
 Though this a less-likely diagnosis in rural areas, it does happen.
 But it's much more common in urban areas.
 Cell towers become overloaded when an abnormally large number of users are suddenly using the same tower.
 Stand-still traffic, concerts, and other similar events can be the cause.
 If you live in an area where your reception is affected like this on a regular basis, a signal booster would certainly help.